At heart, we are community builders.

 Christie Nash, M. Ed., C.E.

-With over 15 years of leadership experience in the not-for-profit and public sector, Christie is a strategic thinker, planner, educator, facilitator, and project manager.
-Her expertise includes evaluation, community engagement, program development, curriculum design, coaching, and strategic planning.
-A true community builder, Christie has led local poverty-reduction efforts, actively volunteers in the community, and has facilitated hundreds of community-based research, planning, and evaluation projects.
-Christie holds a Master of Education and Community Development from OISE and is a Credentialed Evaluator with the Canadian Evaluation Society.
+Christie is a strategic thinker, planner, and facilitator who loves to unpack complexities.
+With over 20 years of community development and non-profit experience, her expertise includes facilitation, social & strategic planning, evaluation, community engagement, and program development.
+A community builder at heart, Christie has led local and national poverty-reduction efforts and has facilitated hundreds of community-based research, planning, and evaluation projects.
+A life-long active volunteer in the community, Christie holds a Master of Adult Education and Community Development from OISE and is a Credentialed Evaluator with the Canadian Evaluation Society.

 Contact Christie